cheese1/medusawiki/Themes.md

 With these actions other actions are also performed, like minimizing js, adding source maps, and compress images.

-After all tasks have been finished, you'll end up with a build theme, and a watcher has been started.
-This will watch all source files and compare them to it's source.
+After all tasks have been finished, you'll end up with a built theme, and a watcher has been started.
+This will watch all source files and compare them to its source.
 Whenever it detects a change, it will only run the build task that is configured to run with those watched files.
 For changes to mako templates you'll need to restart medusa.
 Others should become directly visible.

 ## Build the dark, light and legacy theme